Ada-Developers-Academy/ada-learning-learn/ada-staff/creating-content-in-github.md

 ## What's Next

-Next we will learn how to create interactive content in Learn using the Learn Command Line Interface Tool.
+Next we will learn how to publish our course on Learn.